The Accident – The Day I Broke My Neck

 Andy and Diane grabbed the sail from the boat and folded it in the shape of a V, apparently this is widely recognised in boating circles as a distress flag.
 They climbed aboard the boat and held it aloft and attempted to wave down any other boats in the area.
 By this stage I could feel the water lapping at my face again.
 Jenny sat beside me to stop the water splashing into my face.
 My eyes were now burning, from a combination of the salt water and the hot sun shining brightly into my face.

-Before long a local had answered our distress flag.
+Many boats just passed on by, oblivious to our situation, but local man Barry O’Brien who was out fishing with his son, saw us and came to our aid.
 Together with Andy and the girls they lifted my body back on to the boat from which I had so foolishly dived a couple of hours earlier.
 As we made our way back to the jetty the gentleman who had been so kind to assist us had gone ahead of us to arrange an ambulance.